ActiveBrainAtlas/MouseBrainAtlas_dev/doc/pipeline/README.md

 Firstly, you need to know the directory in which you installed this "MouseBrainAtlas_dev" repository.
 This is considered the "REPO_DIR", or repository directory, of the project.
 Whenever a filepath is given, such as "setup/config.sh", it assumes you are starting from the repository directory.

 - Open the file "setup/config.sh" in your favorite text editor.
-Change "PROJECT)DIR" and "ROOT_DIR" in "setup/config.sh" as described in the following bullet points.
+Notice "PROJECT_DIR" and "ROOT_DIR" are set equal to certain filepaths at the beginning of the file.
+Change these filepaths as described in the following bullet points.
-    - `REPO_DIR` is simply the directory in which this Github repo is located on your computer.
+    - Set `PROJECT_DIR` to the directory in which this Github repo is located on your computer.
-    - It is strongly recommended that the remaining path variables are set to the same path to reduce complexity.
-This will ensure that all data is stored in the same root location for convenience.
+    - Set `ROOT_DIR` to a folder that will be the root of all data loaded and generated throughout the pipeline.
+Expect about 1TB of space to be taken up by every brain stack as it runs through the pipeline.
 - `cd` into this repository's directory and run the command `source setup/config.sh`.
 Check we are now working under the `mousebrainatlas_virtualenv` virtual environment.
 The command prompt should now have `mousebrainatlas_virtualenv` in parentheses prepended on the left side.
 - `cd demo`.